CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/05-adding-vault-configuration.md

 ## Introduction
 In addition to non-sensitive configuration that we can pass with Consul, we also need a way to pass sensitive values like passwords and secrets.
-In this guide will show how to bootstrap Vault integration and pass sensitive key value pairs through `manifest.xml`.
+In this guide will show how to bootstrap Vault integration and pass sensitive key value pairs through `manifest.yml`.

 ## Goals